Programs and Requirements

 - The "Electives," which vary in number depending upon the major degree program being pursued and the student's degree of commitment to the foregoing options.

-- The University offers undergraduate degrees: a Bachelor of Arts in Liberal Arts, a Bachelor of Arts in Liberal Studies, a Bachelor of Science in Liberal Arts, a Bachelor of Science in Liberal Studies, and a Bachelor of Science in professional areas.
+- The University offers undergraduate degrees: a Bachelor of Arts in Liberal Arts, a Bachelor of Arts in Interdisciplinary Studies, a Bachelor of Science in Liberal Arts, a Bachelor of Science in Interdisciplinary Studies, and a Bachelor of Science in professional areas.
 Each of these is further broken down on a student's transcript as a degree in a particular academic or professional area (e.g., B.A. degree in history; B.S. degree in earth science, B.S. degree in education, B.S. degree in nursing).
 Each of these degrees is described below.

 BACHELOR OF ARTS DEGREE (LIBERAL ARTS)